-(1963–current): The journal that was launched along with AIAA in 1963, covering pioneering theoretical developments and experimental results across a far-reaching range of disciplines.
-AIAA Journal will be moving to online-only delivery in 2017.
+AIAA Journal (1963–current): This online-only journal was launched along with AIAA in 1963, covering pioneering theoretical developments and experimental results across a far-reaching range of disciplines.

-- Journal of Air Transportation (2016–current): AIAA’s newest journal was originally published as Air Traffic Control Quarterly and is devoted to new developments in
+- Journal of Air Transportation (2016–current): AIAA’s newest online-only journal was originally published as Air Traffic Control Quarterly and is devoted to new developments in

 air traffic management and aviation operations of all flight vehicles, including unmanned aerial vehicles (UAVs) and space vehicles, operating in the global airspace system.
 The scope of the journal includes theory, applications, technologies, operations, economics, and policy.

 - Journal of Aerospace Information Systems (2004-current): This online-only journal (formerly known as the Journal of Aerospace Computing, Information, and Communication) describes new theoretical developments,

 novel applications, and case studies of advances in aerospace computing, information, and communication systems.

 - Journal of Aircraft (1964–current): Focusing on major advances in aircraft technology, this journal covers major development in general aviation, military and civilian aircraft, STOL and V/STOL aircraft, subsonic, supersonic, transonic, and hypersonic aircraft as well as applications on aircraft technology to related fields.